 Now, some may think that because Jesus was divine, he could touch whoever he pleased, and he would not catch their disease.
-Not so.
+Perhaps.
 Remember, Jesus was both human and Divine.
-By being human, he was subject to our own human frailties; he was not immune to hardship and disease.
+By being human, he was subject to our own human frailties; he was not immune to hardship and possibly disease.

 But that is not the real point of what he did in touching the lepers, the poor, the infirm, the dead.
-What Jesus did was to break down barriers and he did this by demonstrating that love was the focal point of God's relationship with humankind and that it should be the focal point of humankind's relationship with one another.
+What Jesus did was to break down barriers and he did this by demonstrating that love was the focal point of God's relationship with humankind and that it should be the focal point of humankind's relationship with one another, and with God.

-The risk Jesus took was more than physical; he was taking on the system.
-By the simple act of touching someone considered unclean, Jesus presented himself as a revolutionary, going against centuries of tradition and confronting Jewish Law.
+The risk Jesus took in this simple act of touching someone was more than physical; he was taking on the system.
+By the simple act - touching someone considered unclean - Jesus presented himself as a revolutionary, going against centuries of tradition and confronting Jewish Law.